json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 JSON Schema is a recursive data structure.
-In the context of schema resources, this means that a schema resource may introduce nested schema resources (like we saw on the previous section) and use referencing keywords (like `$ref`) to point to external schema resources, effectively creating a directed graph of schema resources.
+In the context of schema resources, this means that a schema resource may introduce nested schema resources (like we saw on the previous section) and use referencing keywords (like `$ref`) to point to external schema resources, creating a directed graph of schema resources.

 Consider the following example.
 In the top left, a root schema resource named `https://example.com/origin` that declares a nested schema resource named